ayatarek272/PLL/readme.md

   - [Introduction to clocks and timing](https://training.ti.com/ti-precision-labs-clocks-and-timing-introduction?context=1139747-1140114-1140116)
   - [Phase lock loop fundamentals](https://training.ti.com/ti-precision-labs-clocks-and-timing-phase-lock-loop-fundamentals?context=1139747-1140114-1140117)
   - [Noise in clock and timing systems](https://training.ti.com/ti-precision-labs-clocks-and-timing-noise-clock-and-timing-systems?context=1139747-1140114-1140136)
-# 2nd day Report
+# 2nd Day Report
 - watch a [video](https://youtu.be/bm3l21ExLOY) explaining Xschem
 - Run Inverter example using xschem
+-
 - Implement Inverter Layout Using klayout without checking DRC,LVS
-# 3rd day Report
+# 3rd Day Report
-- watch the required videos:
+- watch the required videos to learn github :
    - [Git Tutorial For Beginners | What Is Git? | Git Explained | Git Commands With Examples | Simplilearn](https://www.youtube.com/watch?v=AQ9ksXoBAOg)
    - [An overview of Markdown, how it works, and what you can do with it](https://www.markdownguide.org/getting-started/)
    - [Learning GitHub - How to Write MarkDown](https://www.youtube.com/watch?v=eJojC3lSkwg)